badass-courses/nerds-ai/README.md

 There are currently two different kinds of nerds - those that return a markdown string and those that return a structured JSON object.
 The markdown string nerds are generally used for simple tasks like summarization, while the structured JSON nerds are used for more complex tasks like proposing revisions to a text.
 The prebuilt nerds are currently all built to return JSON.

 There are currently two JSON output types defined.
-Both return an object with a `chain_of_thought` string array as well as a typed payload.
+Both return an object with a `thought_log` string array as well as a typed payload.
 * `Findings` - A Findings nerd is really straightforward.
 It simply returns an array of strings that represent the findings of the nerd.
 This is useful to prepare concise input to other nerds, for instance.
 * `Revisions` - A Revisions nerd is a bit more ambitious.
 Given some text input, it returns a list of proposed revisions to that text.
 The idea is that a user can then accept/reject those revisions via some user interface, seamlessly mutating the text.